elw1s/FaceDetection/README.md

 # Face Detection using Insightface
-Face Detection with age, gender and emotion attributes using a pre-trained model
+Face Detection with age, gender and emotion attributes using pre-trained models (Onnx based)

 #### gender_age.py